D4R30/d4r30.github.io/_posts/2025-11-25-tcache-relative-write.markdown

 You can satisfy the first prerequisite by techniques like largebin attack, house of mind (fastbin), fastbin reverse into tcache, or any program-specific form of arbitrary address writing.
 You don't need full arbitrary value control on the writing address; writing a value higher than 64 is sufficient.

-In the next blog post, I will demonstrate a complete exploit chain using this technique as its base, called *House of Liz*.

 ### Summary
 The core concept of "TCache relative writing" is based on the fact that when the allocator is recording a tcache chunk in `tcache_perthread_struct`, TCache mechanism does not enforce enough check and restraint on the computed tcachebin indice (`tc_idx`), thus WHERE the tcachebin count and head pointer can be written are not restricted by the allocator by any means.
 The allocator treats extended bin indices as valid in both `tcache_put` and `tcache_get` scenarios.
 If we're somehow able to write a huge value on one of the fields of `mp_` (`tcache_bins` from [`malloc_par`][malloc_par]), by requesting a chunk size higher than TCache range, we can control the place that a **tcachebin pointer** and **counter** is going to be written.
 Considering the fact that a `tcache_perthread_struct` is normally placed on heap, one can perform a *TCache relative write* on an arbitrary point located after the tcache metadata chunk (Even on `tcache->entries` list to poison tcache metadata).
 By writing the new freed tcache chunk's pointer, we can combine this technique with other techniques like tcache poisoning or fastbin corruption and to trigger a heap leak.
 By writing the new counter, we can poison `tcache->entries`, write arbitrary value into an arbitrary location of heap, with the right amount of mallocs and frees.
 With all these combined, one is able to create impactful chains of exploits, using this technique as their foundation.